 Configure a Trusted Image Identifier for Windows Defender

-You can speed up the initial performance of your computer for the end user by adding a trusted image identifier to Windows® Defender.
-Windows Defender is a Microsoft® application that can help to prevent, remove, and quarantine malware and spyware.
+You can speed up the initial performance of your PCs and devices for the end user by adding a trusted image identifier to Windows Defender.
+Windows Defender can help to prevent, remove, and quarantine malware and spyware.

-If you have already deployed a series of computers, and then later determine that there is a potential problem with the security of the image, contact your Depth Project Manager (PM) within the Windows Ecosystem Engagement team. and provide the unique identifier of the image.
+If you have already deployed a series of devices, and then later determine that there is a potential problem with the security of the image, contact your Depth Project Manager (PM) within the Windows Ecosystem Engagement team. and provide the unique identifier of the image.
 Microsoft will add this unique identifier into Windows Update.
-After a computer with that unique identifier receives updates from Windows Update, Windows Defender performs scans on all of the files on that computer.
+After a device with that unique identifier receives updates from Windows Update, Windows Defender performs scans on all of the files on that device.

 Adding a Trusted Image Identifier

-For optimal performance, we recommend that you add this setting when you prepare the computer for final deployment, after you perform a full scan of the final image.
+For optimal performance, we recommend that you add this setting when you prepare the device for final deployment, after you perform a full scan of the final image.

 To add a trusted image identifier

-Perform a scan of the image by using Windows Defender or another scanning tool.
+Apply the image to a new device, and boot it into audit mode, and scan the image by using Windows Defender or another scanning tool.
 This can help make sure that the image is safe.

-The next time that the computer starts, Windows identifies all of the files currently on the system, and skips these files during subsequent scans.
+The next time that the device starts, Windows identifies all of the files currently on the system, and skips these files during subsequent scans.